sillevl/labict-citygame/game-creator/connection-with-hardware-and-game-management/api.md

 * ### How can API be used

-API can be used for everything that needs to send data from one a pplication to another.
+API can be used for everything that needs to send data from one application to another.

 * ### How did we use API in the VIVES City Game project

 We thought it would be way better if the user could just send the json file to the Game Management in stead of having to use a usb stick or something like that so we decided to implement API inside our project.

+Because java doesn't have API build in we had to rely on some prebuild packages.
+We chose OkHttp,

 * ###